adiSuper94/polybar-bluetooth/README.md

 # Polybar bluetooth module
-A fully functional bluetooth module for polybar that adds an icon that changes dinamically accordingly to the bluetooth status.
+A lightweight bluetooth module for polybar that adds an icon that changes dynamically accordingly to the bluetooth status.

 ![on](https://github.com/adiSuper94/polybar-bluetooth/blob/master/screenshots/on.png) When the bluetooth is on